Live Sound Engineer

 The beating heart of any show, live sound engineers ensure both the audience and artist(s) on stage receive and achieve the best possible sound.
 Working from mixing consoles either within the crowd or off stage, they monitor, control and adjust multiple sound sources to create the perfect balance and a memorable show.

-A career in live sound could see you travel the world touring with bands, artists, theatre productions and more.
+A career in live sound engineering could see you travel the world touring with bands, artists, theatre productions and more.
 Alternatively you could work as a House Engineer, working in your favourite venue with a new performer each night.
 Roles include Front of House Engineer (FOH), Monitor Engineer, Stage Patch or a Systems Technician.
 Whichever role or environment you choose, one thing’s for sure; you’ll need a good pair of earplugs.

 Artists and Repertoire (A&R)

 As an A&R professional working on behalf of a label, you’ll see an artist through their rise to stardom: from scouting the talent, overseeing the recording process of an album and assisting with their artistic and commercial development.

 Acting as the gateway into the industry for hopeful musicians, you’ll forge close relationships with artists and will play an important role in their development, nurturing both their image and sound.
 This can involve scouting talent at gigs, listening to demos, signing an artist, selecting songs for an album, choosing the right producer to help record it, offering creative input and crafting their artistic identity.
 Who wouldn’t want to be paid for listening to new music, going to gigs and assisting in the studio?

 If A&R sounds perfect for you, take a look at our music business courses.